Email Sandboxing’s Dynamic Defense Against Zero-Day Threats

 Beyond Static Detection

 Email continues to be the primary delivery vector for malware and sophisticated cyber threats.
-According to the 2024 Verizon Data Breach Investigations Report, email attachments and links were responsible for delivering 94% of malware that led to successful breaches.
+Security research consistently shows that email attachments and links are responsible for delivering a significant portion of malware that leads to successful breaches.
 As threat actors develop increasingly sophisticated techniques to evade traditional security controls, organizations need more advanced methods to detect these evolving threats.

 Email sandboxing represents one of the most effective technologies for identifying advanced threats that bypass conventional security measures.
 Rather than relying solely on known signatures or patterns, sandboxing creates isolated, controlled environments where suspicious email attachments and links can be safely executed and observed.
 This dynamic analysis approach reveals malicious behavior that might remain dormant or hidden when examined through static analysis alone.